moiseszeleny/GC4PhysicalConstants/README.md

 where "equation" is the symbolic equation (using the notation close to LaTeX), "error" is the obtained uncertainty (expressed as a percentage), "predicted" is the predicted value, and
 "target" is the actual value of the constant.
 All duplicate entries have been removed.
 There are no precision constraints applied as in the original publication, i.e., |predicted - target| is always within the uncertainty of the target value as defined by the Standard Model.

-S. V. Chekanov and H.Kjellerstrand,
+- S. V. Chekanov and H.Kjellerstrand -

-June 2025
+June 26, 2025